Nicxe/home-assistant-smhialerts/README.md

     </a>
 </p>

-**Selecting all districts is not recommended as it may generate too much data, causing performance issues and preventing proper data storage.**
+> [!WARNING]
+> It is not recommended to select all districts as this may lead to the following error: The sensor can generate a large amount of data if all districts are selected, which may exceed the system's storage limits.
+This can lead to performance issues and cause the data to not be stored properly, potentially resulting in incomplete information..
+This can cause database performance issues; attributes will not be stored.

 ### Manual Configuration